 Ultimate Guide to Pet and House Sitting

-As long-time travellers and lovers of pets, we were quite late to the long term house sitting gig, despite it being a fairly obvious choice for us in terms of combining the things we love.
-It was actually a good friend of ours in Tokyo who pointed us in this direction.
-Since we’ve started, we’ve been met with hefty amounts of confusion and general disbelief that this kind of lifestyle is even possible.
+As long-time travellers and lovers of pets, we were quite late to the long term house sitting lifestyle, despite it being a fairly obvious choice for us in terms of combining the things we love.
+In the end, it was actually a good friend of ours in Tokyo who pointed us in this direction.
+Although a popular option, it’s certainly not mainstream yet so we’ve been met with hefty amounts of confusion and general disbelief that this kind of lifestyle is even possible.

-As with all things, there are a fair few myths floating around about it so we’re here to clear things up, point you in the right direction in terms of getting started, let you know what to expect, and how to make a profile that stands out.
+As with all things, there are a fair few myths floating around about it so we’re here to clear things up, point you in the right direction in terms of getting started and let you know what to expect.
+Should you find you’re interested, then you’ll also discover how to make a profile that stands out.

 How Did We Start Long Term House Sitting?

-So up until this point (for five years now), we’ve been teaching abroad and loving it (you can read our teaching posts for tips there if you’re interested) and we’ve looked after our friends’ pets and rescued our own kitty from China who now lives in merry old England.
-We wanted to move towards a freelance lifestyle and have time more time to focus on this website, so we wanted a way to live very cheaply but still have free time, and an opportunity to travel.
-Long Term House Sitting has worked well for us – feel free to follow along on Instagram!
+Up until this point (for four years now), we’ve been teaching abroad and very much enjoying it (you can read our teaching posts for tips there if you’re interested).
+We’ve looked after our friends’ pets and rescued our own cat from China who now lives in merry old England.
+We wanted to move towards a freelance lifestyle and have time more time to focus on this website.
+This seemed to be a way to live very cheaply but still have free time, and an opportunity to travel.

 Must-Know House Sitting Tips:

 - Don’t agree to sit lightly – cancelling is frowned upon and reflects badly on you.
-Make sure you’ll be available and only cancel if something dire has come up.
-You can’t control them cancelling on you but it hasn’t happened to us yet (using one of the paid-for services reduces the risk of this since the homeowners and sitters tend to be more invested).
+Make sure you’ll be available and only cancel if something unavoidable has come up.
+You can’t control them cancelling on you but it hasn’t happened to us yet (using one of the paid-for services like Trusted Housesitters reduces the risk of this since the homeowners and sitters tend to be more invested).